azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

-# Evolving SwiftUI Client/Server Architecture
+# Evolving SwiftUI Architecture for Client/Server Apps

 In the last architecture, we discussed in detail about [SwiftUI Architecture using the MV Pattern](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 It is highly recommended that you read the [original post](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 In this post, we will cover how to create SwiftUI client/server applications using patterns and practices learned from ReactJS framework.